PubMed ID: 16433927

 Mean and 95% CI.

-Values adjusted for age, sex, locality and body mass index using random effect model.
+Values adjusted for age, sex, locality and BMI using random effect model.

 - The intervention and control groups were comparable for baseline characteristics